 nazo zakkak was a talented pianist as a kid, so he went to college and got a degree in Jazz.
-But music degrees don’t pay the bills, so he went to school again and got an MFA in Music Composition…clearly, he doesn’t learn things the easy way.
-But he is good at music, so his performance career took him to international stages and, in fulfilling his life-long dream, to New York City.
+But Jazz doesn’t pay the bills, so he went to school again and got an MFA in Music Composition.
+His performance career took him to local and international stages.

-“This is the best CD ever.” – nazo’s Mom and Dad
+“This is the best CD ever.” – nazo’s parents

 On a serious note, nazo zakkak has made Orthodox Hymnography his life’s work.
 His aim is to serve the Orthodox Christian Church through the composition of prayerful, simple yet beautiful hymns, and to inspire others to compose new music that will serve the profound, rich texts of the Orthodox Liturgical Tradition.

-Please consider supporting this ministry; nazo zakkak has no skill sets other than music, as evidenced here by this terrible, terrible biography.
+Please consider supporting this ministry; nazo zakkak has no skills other than music, as evidenced here by this terrible, terrible biography.

 BM in Jazz Studies from SDSU